 Customers are not able to input a value for hidden fields, and hidden fields cannot be made into mandatory fields.
 To use a hidden field, you should provide a value with URL parameters.

 Hidden fields should not be used to pass sensitive information because the data is still visible and editable in the Booking page URL.

-Important Data from hidden fields will be added to the default calendar event in the Users connected calendar.
+Important Data from hidden fields will be added to the default calendar event in the User's connected calendar.
 If the Customer is included as a guest on the calendar event they will see the hidden field data in the event details.
-To prevent this you can remove the Customer from the calendar event or you can create a custom event template.

-Let's look at a quick example: Suppose you wish to pass a marketing campaign ID in the URL and pass it to a Custom field in your CRM.
-You should follow these steps:
+You may want to pass a marketing campaign ID in the URL and pass it to a Custom field in your CRM.
+To do this, you would follow these steps: